delcourtfl/stream-play-server/README.md

 ![SPS Logo](res/SPSLogo.png)

-Stream Play Server (SPS) is a WebRTC-powered media server for real-time video streaming and remote control of window applications enabling remote gaming experience in a simple web browser environment.
+Stream Play Server (SPS) is a WebRTC-powered media server for real-time video streaming and remote control of Windows applications enabling Remote Gaming in a simple web browser environment.

 ## Demo